caltechads/ec2-instance-tools/README.md

 If an instance was launched from an autoscaling group, it will come up with no
 Name: tag.
 This script assigns an appropriate name tag to the instance.

-If <instance-id> is not supplied, ec2autonamer will look in /etc/instance-id for the instance id.
+If <instance-id> is not supplied, ec2autonamer will ask the EC2 instance metadata endpoint for the instance id.

 The name will have one of the following patterns: